Why pensions are tax-efficient

 When you take money from your pension savings, either as one or more lump sums or as regular income, you’ll usually have to pay tax.

-Whatever you take out will be added to any other income you have in the same tax year, including state pension, benefits and salary payments.
-This may mean you pay a higher rate of tax.
+Whatever you take out will be added to any other income you have in the same tax year, including State Pension, income from other pensions, benefits, salary payments and other taxable income.
 The tax year runs from 6 April one year to 5 April the next.

 It’s also worth thinking about what happens to any money left in your pot after you die.
 If that happens before the age of 75, any money left in your pension pot will usually pass on tax-free.
 After that age, any money you leave will be taxable.